pepe2k/u-boot_mod/README.md

 FLASH type detection may be very useful for people who has exchanged the FLASH chip in their routers.
 You will not need to recompile U-Boot sources, to have access to overall FLASH space in U-Boot console.

-If you use FLASH type which is not listed below, this version of U-Boot will use default size for your router and, in most supported models, updating the ART image will not be available.
+If you use FLASH type which is not listed below, this version of U-Boot will try to get information about the chip using **Serial Flash Discoverable Parameter** (**SFDP**, more information: https://www.jedec.org/standards-documents/docs/jesd216b) standard.
+If your chip does not support SFDP, it will use default size for your router and, in most supported models, updating the ART image will not be available.

 Currently supported FLASH types: